“Content builds relationships. Relationships are built on trust. Trust drives revenue.” – Andrew Davis

 In most cases you can’t write a blog post about these bloggers or get their expert opinion for a piece on your blog, then what should you do?
 Simply build a relationship with them by blog commenting.
 You need to create positive, thought-provoking comments so that they value it and reply back.
 If the comment is about a product you are marketing or you are writing a negative comment, most bloggers will simply ignore it.
 So, make sure to give due importance to their piece whenever you try to post a comment.
 Later, you can email them saying that you liked their post and want to share more about that content piece on their blog, only if they allow.
 They will welcome it because it will add value to their blog as well.

-And when you get the opportunity to write on their websites, the pieces are epic.
+And when you get the opportunity to write on their websites, make sure to send an epic piece.
 Don’t give them a chance to reject those pieces simply over the quality.
 Write to them as you are publishing on your own website i.e. with complete research and by adding visuals, charts, graphics, statistics, and a complete story.
 More often bloggers don’t trust external bloggers because they think the quality provided by external bloggers is low and not of any value to their readers.
 This is, of course, true when it comes to low-quality blog posts.
-But as a blogger forming long-term relationships you need to avoid all these tactics.
+But as a marketer wanting long-term relationships you need to avoid all these tactics.

 Summary